Business ethics are key!

 Sometimes we would bottle 650+ cases a day!
 It was good for my biceps and my health of course!

-When my Dad set up the winery (on top of my Mum’s vegetable garden) I was 6 years old.
-He moved a 16C barn from 14 miles away and put it up on top of the big cellar that had been dug.
+When I was 6 years old my Dad set up Lurgashall winery (on top of my Mum’s vegetable garden).
+He moved a 16C barn from 14 miles away and put it up on top of the big cellar that had been dug where her garden had been.

 He decided to employ people, he didn’t want to create an entire automated experience with just machinery and product and a person with a glove on the end of a pole to pick up the bottles when they had fallen over!